-Many students will, as part of their course, be required to undertake fieldwork.
+Many students will, as part of their course, be required to undertake fieldwork providing it is safe and practical to do so, including taking the Coronavirus pandemic into account.
 Fieldwork is considered as any research activity contributing to your academic studies, and approved by your department, which is carried out away from the University premises.
 This can be overseas or within the UK.
-The safety and welfare of its students is paramount to the University.
+The safety and welfare of its students is of paramount importance to the University.
 This includes fieldwork and there are a number of procedures that you must follow when preparing for and carrying out fieldwork.